Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: The quantum impurity model

-\paragraph{Further down-folding the Kondo model} Suppose we are carrying out an RG (for example, a poorman scaling) to this general Kondo model with $H_0 + H_{\rm imp} + H_{\rm K}$, where $H_{\rm imp} = \sum_{\Gamma=S,D,T} E_\Gamma \cdot \PP_{\Gamma}$ (see \cref{tab:multiplets}), and an anti-ferromagnetic $H_{\rm K}$ given by \cref{tab:HK}.
-As the charge fluctuation has been integrated out, we are starting with an initial energy scale $D$ satisfying $|J_{S,D}| \ll D \ll U$.
-Therefore, initially, the multiplet splitting induced by $J_{S,D}$ is not important, and the five independent moment-moment couplings will remain approximately equal as $\zeta$. $\zeta$ will grow as $D$ is lowered, similar to the $\Uf$ symmetric case.
-If $\zeta$ already diverges at some $D_{\rm K} \gg |J_{S,D}|$ (or equivalently speaking, the system flows to a strong-coupling fixed point, evidenced by \textit{e.g.} the low-energy bath phase shift saturating $\frac{\pi}{2}$), then the system should share the same universal properties as the $\Uf$ symmetric model.
-However, if $\zeta$ has not diverged when $D$ reaches the scale of multiplet splitting, yet we are still interested in physics with temperature $k_BT \ll D \sim |J_{S,D}|$, then we will have to further down-fold the low-energy Hilbert space.
+Suppose we are carrying out an RG (for example, a poorman scaling) to the quantum impurity model.
+After the charge fluctuation has been integrated out and \cref{eq:HK_c} is obtained, we are at an ``initial'' energy scale $\mcl{D}_0$ satisfying $|J_{S,D}| \ll \mcl{D}_0 \ll U$.
+Here, the multiplet splitting induced by $J_{S,D}$ is not important, and the five independent moment-moment couplings in \cref{eq:HK_c} ($\zeta_{0z}, \zeta_{zz}, \zeta_{xz}, \zeta_x, \lambda_z$) will remain approximately equal, which we denote as $\zeta$. $\zeta$ will grow as the energy scale $\mcl{D}$ is lowered, similar to the $\Uf$ symmetric case \cite{zhou_kondo_2024}.
+If $\zeta$ already diverges at some $\mcl{D}_{\rm K} \gg |J_{S,D}|$ (or equivalently speaking, the system flows to a strong-coupling fixed point, evidenced by \textit{e.g.} the low-energy bath phase shift saturating $\frac{\pi}{2}$), then the system should share the same universal properties as the $\Uf$ symmetric model.
+However, if $\zeta$ has not diverged when $\mcl{D} \sim |J_{S,D}|$, yet we are still interested in physics with temperature $k_BT \ll |J_{S,D}|$, then we will have to further downfold the low-energy Hilbert space, from $\PP_2$ to some $\PP_\Gamma$ (or a summation over some $\PP_\Gamma$), where a second SW transformation that integrates out the multiplet fluctuation from $\PP_\Gamma$ to $\PP_2 - \PP_\Gamma$ will be required.
+For the doublet regime, downfolding $\PP_2$ to $\PP_D$ gives rise to the pair Kondo (PK) Hamiltonian.
+Further details can be found in Ref.~\cite{wang_bosonization_2025}.